liam-wiltshire/talks/hackthesystem/content.md

 .reference[Bugcrowd (bugcrowd.com/vulnerability-rating-taxonomy)]

 ???
+- One way to do this is to use the Vulnerability Rating Taxonomy
 - VRT is a resource that outlines baseline priority ratings for common vulnerabilities
  - Was originally designed by Bugcrowd to assist bug hunters and Bugcrowd's triagers to assign severity to vulnerabilities
 - Examples: